Executive Summary

 These tools were developed across multiple projects and through ongoing research investment — they are not single-use products tied to any one initiative.
 The capacity they build — for ourselves and for others — to understand and manage conservation and restoration is as much a deliverable as the analysis results themselves.

 This report is a living document, with ongoing revisions and updates tracked in the project changelog.
 The research and monitoring programmes described here are not just technical exercises — they are acts of territorial stewardship, grounded in the understanding that health, ecosystems, social systems, and watershed management must be governed together (Harris 2011).
-The United Nations Decade on Ecosystem Restoration (2021–2030) reinforces these principles through international standards of practice that call for addressing root causes of degradation, benefiting the people with the deepest connection to the ecosystem, and integrating governance across scales (FAO et al. 2023).
+The United Nations Decade on Ecosystem Restoration (2021–2030) reinforces these principles through international standards of practice that call for addressing root causes of degradation, benefiting the people with the deepest connection to the ecosystem, and integrating governance across scales (FAO, SER, and IUCN CEM 2023).
 We are humbled by the depth of knowledge that exists for this region, both through traditional knowledge and scientific study.
-Recovery efforts must go beyond technical interventions and include a commitment to learning from the vast body of knowledge held by the Wet’suwet’en people — including cultural practices, oral tradition (Kungax), Wet’suwet’en Law (Ink Nu’at’en), and the deep connections between families, house groups, and the lands and waters that sustain them (University of British Columbia Library, n.d.; Morin 2016).
+Recovery efforts must go beyond technical interventions and include a commitment to learning from the vast body of knowledge held by the Wet’suwet’en people — including cultural practices, oral tradition (Kungax), Wet’suwet’en Law (Ink Nu’at’en), and the deep connections between families, house groups, and the lands and waters that sustain them (University of British Columbia Library n.d.; Morin 2016).